OpenAgentsInc/v2/docs/pull-request-flow.md

 # Pull Request Flow

 The #1 objective of the OpenAgents v2 project is to enable a developer to produce production-ready code as fast as possible.
-A key part of this process is efficiently managing pull requests through an LLM-powered chat interface.
+A key part of this process is efficiently managing pull requests and code changes through an LLM-powered chat interface.

 ## Dashboard Components